KoNickss/koffe/README.md

 # Documentation
 Flags:
 koffe --pacs=Prog1,Prog2 -----> starts koffe and creates
-                                an iso with the programs Prog1 and Prog2
+                                an iso that installs programs Prog1 and Prog2, You should always include the basic kit of apps needed for an install (base,linux,grub).
+EFIBOOTMGR and the lib needed for menus are accounted for by koffe
                                 IMPORTANT: Separate the progs with commas
                                 and do not use spaces